isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-poetry-101-it-does-not-have-to-rhyme.md

 The poems were curated by NLB’s librarians and given the nod of approval by a selection committee chaired by Professor Edwin Thumboo, director of The Centre for the Arts, National University of Singapore.
 Included in the selection of poems are humorous, moving, poignant and thought-provoking ones on life, people and places in Singapore.

-Poems such as “இரும�ொழிக் கல்வி” (“Bilingual Education”) by Mu Thangarasan and “Stop at Two” by Megadona shed light on the policies that Singapore adopted during its nation-building years, while “ஜூர�ொங்” (“Jurong”) by Patheral Ilamaran and “துறைமுக நொடு” (“Harbour”) by I. Ulaganathan celebrate Singapore’s economic achievements.
+Poems such as “இருமொழிக் கல்வி” (“Bilingual Education”) by Mu Thangarasan and “Stop at Two” by Megadona shed light on the policies that Singapore adopted during its nation-building years, while “ஜூர�ொங்” (“Jurong”) by Patheral Ilamaran and “துறைமுக நொடு” (“Harbour”) by I. Ulaganathan celebrate Singapore’s economic achievements.

 High economic growth and rapid urbanisation in Singapore over the years have resulted in myriad challenges for the city state, including the loss of its natural environment and cultural heritage.
 Many places and landmarks that older Singaporeans are familiar with are no longer around.
 Instead, taking over their places are gleaming glass-and-steel skyscrapers that tower over the city.